slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 <!--
 + x@kunalb11 -- Introverts who hate managing people may be first to automate most things with AI.
+#q["The best executive is the one who has sense enough to pick good men to do what he wants done, and self-restraint enough to keep from meddling with them while they do it." -- Theodore Roosevelt $  1858  $]
+#q["Management is nothing more than motivating other people." -- Lee Iacocca $  1924  $]

 - as estruturas funcionam qd ha coesao
 - good managers shield their team from all the noise coming from above and give them a calm environment to work in.
 Bad managers amplify the noise and make the team feel every silly whim of upper management.